 How do I get stubborn sweet stains out of my horse’s coat?

 If you find that your horse’s coat has got sweet stains that you just can’t remove fear not.
 Mixing a little bit of apple cider vinegar with warm water will work wonders.
 Use a clean sponge to wipe the stains with the vinegar and water mix.
 You’ll be amazed at how well this works.
-Once you’ve removed the stain be sure to clean the area with plain warm water after to make sure you’ve removed all of the vinegar residue.
+Once you’ve removed the stain be sure to clean the area with plain warm water after to make sure you’ve removed all of the vinegar residues.

 Can I use my shampoo on my horse?